A Carefree Life

 I don't mind what happens.
 That is the essence of inner freedom.

 It is a timeless spiritual truth: release attachment to outcomes, and

 deep inside yourself, you'll feel good no matter what."

-At the time I first read these words, the profundity, simplicity and power of them hit me like a lightning bolt, as I realized that they embody the state of what it is to be completely 'awake' and free.
+When I first read these words; the profundity, simplicity and power of them hit me like a lightning bolt, as I realized that they embody the state of what it is to be completely 'awake' and free.
 In the three short lines of this teaching, Krishnamurti gives us the 'key' to living a carefree existence: just let go of your attempts to control how things show up in your life; release your attachment to having things turn out the way you think they should, and instead, let whatever happens be totally okay with you.
 The result will be, as Krishnamurti says, 'deep inside you'll feel good, no matter what.'

 We may hear these simple words, and resonate with their truth, and yet feel that living this way is impossible.
 But until we are willing to embrace and practice this one teaching, we will continue to feel trapped by the circumstances of our lives, and unable to truly experience the freedom that we long for.
 Until we fully see that the present moment is all there ever is, we will continue to obsess over a future that, not only doesn't exist, but that we also have no control over.
-If being fully present in your life, and 'feeling good no matter what', is something that appeals to you; you might take a week (or three), and meditate on these words everyday, and open to the possibility of actually living from their wisdom.
+If being fully present in your life, and 'feeling good no matter what', is something that appeals to you; you might take a week (or three), and meditate on these words everyday, while opening to the possibility of actually living from their wisdom.
 You have nothing to lose but the illusion that you are not already free, just as you are, here and now.